hazelcast/hazelcast-client-protocol/README.md

 ### Custom Types

-If you are going to use a custom type, a type that is not defined in the [currently supported types](binary/__init__.py),
+If you are going to use a custom type, a complex type that is not defined in the [currently supported types](binary/__init__.py),
-as the type of your parameters, you need to define how to encode and decode this in the protocol level.
+as the type of your parameters in the protocol definitions, you need to define how to encode and decode this in the protocol level.

 A custom type definitions has the following structure: